Ariel Pink: 2017 - 2019: Bobby Jameson and Mexican Summer remasters

-2021–present: Ariel Pink's Dark Side
+2021–2023: Ariel Pink's Dark Side

 In a December 2020 interview, Pink intimated that he may never release another album due to contemporary social and political affairs, and wrote that he was "not thinking about making art at the moment."
+The next month, he traveled to Washington D.C. and attended the Donald Trump rally that preceded the storming of the Capitol.
+Many publications, including New York Magazine, Spin, and Vice, incorrectly reported that he was part of the group who stormed the Capitol.

-On January 8, 2021, after it was reported that Pink attended a rally in support of Donald Trump, Mexican Summer stated that they would "end our working relationship with Ariel Rosenberg AKA Ariel Pink moving forward."
-Pink subsequently commented that the lack of label support, combined with his inability to continue touring, left him "pretty much [...] destitute and on the street."
+Pink stated that he had attended the rally to "peacefully show his support for President Trump", and that after watching the president speak, he immediately returned to his hotel.
+Two days later, Mexican Summer announced that they would "end our working relationship with Ariel Rosenberg AKA Ariel Pink moving forward."
+Pink subsequently appeared on the Fox News program Tucker Carlson Tonight, where he declared that the lack of label support, combined with his inability to continue touring, had left him "pretty much [...] destitute and on the street."

-In August 2021, Pink announced through social media a new album, The Key of Joy is Disobedience, credited to Ariel Pink's Dark Side and recorded with producer/musician Nick Noto (Dark Side Family Jams), David Stagno, and Chloe Chaidez.
+In August 2021, Pink announced through social media a new album, The Key of Joy is Disobedience, credited to "Ariel Pink's Dark Side" and recorded with producer/musician Nick Noto (Dark Side Family Jams), David Stagno, and Chloe Chaidez.
 The first single from the album, "Horse-Head Mother", was released digitally on February 4, 2022.

 Originally scheduled for release that same month, the full album was released on vinyl in a limited edition on August 12.
 The second single from the album, "Chupacabra", featuring the fictional musical group Vampiros was released digitally on October 14.